jotavare/42-resources/README.md

 - [Google Images](https://www.google.com/imghp) - Reverse image search from google. `Free`

 #### COLORS
-- [Flat UI Colors](https://flatuicolors.com) - A total set of 14 color palettes and 280 colors for your designs, projects, presentations and other needs.
+- [Flat UI Colors](https://flatuicolors.com) - A total set of 14 colour palettes and 280 colours for your designs, projects, presentations and other needs.
-- [ColorSpace](https://mycolor.space) - Generate color palettes, color gradients and find the perfect matching color scheme for your project.
+- [ColorSpace](https://mycolor.space) - Generate colour palettes, and colour gradients and find the perfect matching colour scheme for your project.

 #### DESIGN
 - [Placeit](https://placeit.net) - Online mockups, videos, and design templates.